-I have been working from my home near Blackboys (between Uckfield and Heathfield) since I qualified in 2008 and now also have appointments available in Brighton on Monday mornings and in Lewes on Wednesday afternoons.
+I have been working from my home near Blackboys (between Uckfield and Heathfield) since I qualified in 2008.
 I gained my accreditation with BACP in 2012.

 I offer a free introductory half hour session.
 This is an opportunity for you to ask me any questions you may have (there are no silly questions), tell me a little of what's going on for you, and you can begin to get a sense of who I am, how I work, and whether you feel comfortable with me.

 I have experience of working with many different issues including: